-Number of Securities to be Issued Upon Weighted Average Exercise of Exercise Price of Number of Securities Outstanding Options, Outstanding Options, Remaining Available Plan Category Warrants and Rights(1) Warrants and Rights(2) for Future Issuance Equity compensation plans approved by security holders 14,805,103 \$ 31.86 6,866,901 Equity compensation plans not approved by security holders
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights(1) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights(2) Number of Securities Remaining Available for Future Issuance(1) Equity compensation plans approved by security holders 14,805,103 \$ 31.86 6,866,901 Equity compensation plans not approved by security holders

-- (1) This includes 1,826,297 ordinary shares issued as restricted stock unit awards, which are subject to forfeiture until such awards have vested. - (2) Represents the weighted average exercise price of our outstanding options under our equity compensation plans.
+- (1) Share information is as of December 31, 2015.
+There are no warrants or other rights outstanding.
+In addition, as of December 31, 2015, there were 1,826,297 ordinary shares issued as restricted stock unit awards, which are subject to forfeiture until such awards have vested. - (2) Represents the weighted average exercise price of our outstanding options under our equity compensation plans.
 This does not include outstanding restricted stock unit awards under our equity compensation plans as such awards do not have an exercise price.